 Just about everybody, including grandma, seems to be developing a mobile app these days.
 This comes as no surprise considering success the likes of Facebook, Uber, Snapchat and many others saw over the last few decades.
 People think they are going to come up with the next big thing, and some of them indeed do.
 However, there is no denying with 5.5 million apps available in leading app stores that the market is saturated.
-Therefore, it is imperative to know what you are doing if you embark on a journey that is developing an app.
+Therefore, it is imperative to know what you are doing if you embark on a journey that is a mobile app development process.

 Billion-dollar app Idea